 During the 1990 Gulf War, allied friendly fire and accident casualties virtually equaled the mortality from hostilities.

 Until recently, crime and punishment, starvation, bad food, dirty water, exposure, (and especially epidemics) killed many more combatants than did battle wounds.
-Undiagnosed, war-related pandemics still plague modern combat veterans despite the best efforts of their health officials.
+Undiagnosed, war-related pandemics still plague modern combat veterans, despite the best efforts of their health officials.
 More Iraqi children died from embargo-related privation, than Iraqi soldiers from Allied firepower.
-We are such conscience-supressed barbarians, carefully insulated by our weapon propaganda…
+We have become such conscience-suppressed barbarians, carefully insulated from our unacceptable results by weapon propaganda…

 “More than 9,600 of the relatively young Operation Desert Storm veterans have died since serving in Iraq, a statistical anomaly,” wrote Dan Kapelovitz [in 2004] the reporter who interviewed Picou.
 Of those still living, more than a third – upward of 236,000 – have filed Gulf War Syndrome-related claims with the Veteran’s Administration.

 “Research overwhelmingly suggests these ailments and deaths were caused by depleted uranium, a metal the military use in much of their hardware, so dense it can pierce through steel-armored tanks.
 But this radioactive material has a half-life of 4.5 billion years, according to renowned scientist Helen Caldicott.
 In Iraq, incidences of cancer, childhood leukemia and rare mutations in newborns have skyrocketed.”